 So far Nepalese have to produce citizenship as a prerequisite to authenticate their ID and own a SIM card.
 Not everyone may have citizenship and other documents available at the time of need and this has been one hurdle for many.
-But with the new system, NTA will quash the need for carrying official government documents.
+But with the new system, NTA will quash the need for carrying official state documents.

 It is necessary to shelve the obligatory policy that mandates citizens to produce citizenship or other documents to buy a SIM card in Nepal.
 “We are setting up a digital system to put an end to the inconvenient policy.
-NTA will proceed with the system following the selection of its consultants,” NTA Chief Purushottam Khanal said.
+NTA will proceed with the system following the selection of its consultants,” NTA Chief Purushottam Khanal had earlier said.

 NTA Chief also said that it has sanctioned a budget of 40 crores for FY 078/79 to head the project.
 Khanal also added that the procurement for the system will complete in 2 months.

 National ID and Civil Registration Department has also asked NTA to integrate digital KYC in its SIM buying process.
 When this system comes into effect, it will store all the detail of a user in one exclusive system.

 The digital system will allow the authority to keep and check on the history of a user’s SIM transactions.
 NTA can see how many SIMs a particular customer has bought and used which is vital information to keep.

 NTC’s new practice will bring a much-needed convenience to buy a SIM card for the better.
 So far, Nepalese have had to produce government documents to buy a SIM card.
 With the digital KYC, Nepali citizens will be able to buy a SIM card without carrying/showing citizenship.